adisorin/Duino-Coin-Miners-Wallet-HTML/README.md

 * The interface retrieves **real-time data using the Duino-Coin API**.
 * **Automatic updates every 60 seconds**, without requiring a page reload.
 * Miner cards display **individual hashrates**, with a **total hashrate** calculated automatically.
+*
+* ### Things to remember
+For personal monitoring: A query every 30 - 60 seconds ( ”setInterval(updateDashboard, 60000);” ) is considered ideal.
+This provides up-to-date data without unnecessarily requesting the project servers.
+Safe maximum frequency: Avoid making more than one request every 5-10 seconds.
+More frequent requests can be interpreted as a spam or bot attack.
+I recommend setting the refresh time of the update control panel to 120,000 milliseconds, which is 2 minutes.
+DO NOT open multiple devices simultaneously with the same application, as it generates a conflict Cloudfare: Too many requests per minute.

 #### **4. Thoughtful User Experience**